 Become a saver

 Having a savings account is especially important when income is irregular.
 When planning your budget, be sure to include a line for saving each month.
 It’s best if you can put away 10% or more of your income, but even small amounts deposited consistently can really add up over time.
-[Shameless plug: First IB’s regular and money market savings accounts offer competitive interest rates.]
+[Shameless plug: First Internet Bank’s money market savings account offers competitive interest rates.]
 Plan to save at least three to six months’ worth of expenses to ensure you can live comfortably during lean times or in the case of an emergency.

 Additional survival tips